Raspberry Pi » Raspberry Pi Expansion Boards » Pololu Dual G2 High-Power Motor Drivers for Raspberry Pi »

 The driver’s default configuration uses six GPIO pins to control the motor drivers, making use of the Raspberry Pi’s hardware PWM outputs, and it uses two additional pins to read status outputs from the drivers.
 However, the pin mappings can be customized if the defaults are not convenient, and pins for current sensing and limiting are accessible on the board for more advanced applications.

 These dual motor drivers are also available as Arduino shields.
 For single-channel versions in a more compact form factor, consider our High-Power Motor Drivers.
-For smaller, lower power, and lower cost alternatives designed for a Raspberry Pi, consider our Dual MC33926 Motor Driver for Raspberry Pi and DRV8835 Dual Motor Driver for Raspberry Pi.
+For smaller, lower power, and lower cost alternatives designed for a Raspberry Pi, consider our Dual MC33926 Motor Driver for Raspberry Pi, Dual MAX14870 Motor Driver for Raspberry Pi, and DRV8835 Dual Motor Driver for Raspberry Pi.

 Features common to all versions